A pressure ulcer or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 - Stage 4: Bone, tendon, or muscle are visible.
 Slough (dead tissue, usually cream or yellow in color) and eschar (dead tissue, usually black and hard) may be visible.

-Pressure ulcers may also be classified as unstageable or as a deep tissue injury.
+Pressure injuries may also be classified as unstageable or as deep tissue injuries.

-Unstageable pressure ulcers are known but not stageable due to the coverage of wound bed by slough or eschar.
+Unstageable pressure injuries are known but not stageable due to the coverage of the wound bed by slough or eschar.

 A deep tissue injury is skin that is intact or broken with areas of purple or maroon areas due to damage of the underlying soft tissue.

-While pressure ulcers can occur to anyone regardless of age, they are highly prevalent among older adults, particularly those living in long-term care, where the global percentage ranges from 3% to 32% (3).
+While pressure injuries can occur to anyone regardless of age, they are highly prevalent among older adults, particularly those living in long-term care, where the global percentage ranges from 3% to 32% (3).

-One study showed that compared with community-dwelling older adults, the prevalence of a stage one or higher pressure ulcer was nearly double in older adults living in long-term care (4).
+One study showed that compared with community-dwelling older adults, the prevalence of a stage one or higher pressure injuries was nearly double in older adults living in long-term care (4).

 - Limited mobility